 Say you’re starting a business.
 You know it’s going to be a lot of work, and you have a limited budget.
 You could hire the best talent now, get the best technology, and rent a sleek office to work out of.
 Or you could start small, use your existing computer, and set up shop in your basement until you’re bringing in enough revenue to cover office rent.

 On one hand, you’ll be less stressed if you spend the money upfront.
-But on the other hand, you know you’ll need that money for product development.
+On the other hand, you know you’ll need that money for product development.
 By practicing delayed gratification, you put yourself in a better position for the future.

 Yes, fast food is inexpensive, and yes, you could always eat your salad another day.
 But lunches out add up, and your salad won’t be as fresh if you wait to eat it tomorrow.
 You know, too, that you’ll feel better this afternoon if you eat vegetables rather than a burger and fries.